 The business address associated with your Shopify account will also be listed as your business's designated return address.
 If you use your home address, anyone who returns a product will be able to access it.
-Imagine hearing your doorbell ring, and much to your surprise, you find an angry customer standing at the front door demanding a refund or imagine an angry customer stalking you and your family because of a bad product experience.
-Not pleasant scenarios!
+Imagine hearing your doorbell ring, and much to your surprise, you find an angry customer standing at the front door demanding a refund.
+Not exactly a pleasant scenario!

 If you aren’t comfortable sharing your home address with your customers and are looking to create a barrier between your personal and business life, a PO Box would be a better option to protect your privacy.

 PO Boxes Diminish Customer Trust For Your Shopify Store

 While a PO Box hides your home address and helps protect your personal information, it’s still not the most ideal choice for your remote business.